ehamberg/typeclassopedia-md/typeclassopedia.md

   x <- gate y z
 ```

-describes a gate whose input wires are labeled `y`{.haskell} and `z`{.haskell} and whose output wire is labeled `x`{.haskell}.
+describes a gate whose input wires are labeled `y` and `z` and whose output wire is labeled `x`.
 Many (most?) useful circuits, however, involve some sort of feedback loop, making them impossible to write in a normal `do`-block (since some wire would have to be mentioned as an input *before* being listed as an output).
 Using a `rec`{.haskell} block solves this problem.

 ## Examples and intuition